CALL TODAY FOR A FREE CONSULTATION (310) 274-6529

 What About Civil Compromise?

-A civil compromise is covered under California Penal Code Section 1377 and 1378.
-These codes allow a judge to dismiss misdemeanor charges if the defendant completely repays the victim of their crime for any harm caused during the defendants criminal actions.
+A civil compromise is covered under California Penal Code Sections 1377 and 1378.
+These codes allow a judge to dismiss misdemeanor charges if the defendant fully repays the victim for any harm caused by the defendant's criminal actions.

 Once the casualty is fully repaid for the harm caused, they will have to appear in the court where the criminal case was handled.
 They will then have to acknowledge before a judge that they have received their complete reimbursement from the defendant and have no intention to pursue criminal charges for the misdemeanor committed that caused them harm.